Artificial Intelligence Job Loss is a Comparatively Minor Concern

 I hope you enjoy my conversation with Joscha Bach.

-We should ensure that what we’re building is truly agentic and sentience, and is not simply faking some proxy for these important qualities.
+We should ensure that what we’re building is truly agentic and sentient, and is not simply faking some proxy for these important qualities.
 Such a “golem” could make the world uninhabitable for humans.

-Its consciousness would be vastly more rich and complex than the mono-focused mammal consciousness that we experience today.
+Its consciousness would be vastly richer and more complex than the mono-focused mammal consciousness that we experience today.

 By harnessing energy and wielding control over its environment, it would continue to build more complexity (a process that Bach considers to be the possible purpose of life).